Uytla/cp1-repository-setup-Uytla/README.md

 # what this repository for
 this is a repo for telling you how to create your first repo.
-# Setup
+## Setup
-First you need to look at the left top of your github home page it will have a button name "NEW" and you need to click that button and it will turn page to https://github.com/new
+First you need to look at the left top of your github home page it will have a button name "NEW" and you need to click that button and it will turn page to https://github.com/new this is page that where you can create your first repo.So first we can see a box that name "Repository name"this is where you can name the repo(necessary).Sencond you will see a discription box at down you can write what dose this repo do in here(optional).Then you scroll down you will see a huge frame name "Configuration" this is where you choose README,LICENSE,Choose visibility,and gitignore.First you will se a box name "Choose visibility",where you can decide whether it public or private.Than you will see a box name "Add README" READMEs can be used as longer descriptions.Then you will see a box name"Add .gitignore" .gitignore tells git which files not to track.last you will see "Add license" Licenses explain how others can use your code.
+## hint
+the license deside is very important so you can go to https://choosealicense.com/ this is where you can easily choose your license like MIT License a short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.